helidon-io/helidon-examples/examples/declarative/data-jdbc/mysql/README.md

 java -jar target/helidon-examples-declarative-data-jdbc-mysql.jar
 ```

-The Maven test suite uses H2 in MySQL compatibility mode and runs the same `etc/schema.sql` used by MySQL.
-The test does
+The Maven test suite uses Testcontainers to start
-not require a running MySQL container.
+`container-registry.oracle.com/mysql/community-server:9.7.1`, the same image shown above.
+It creates the `pokemons`
+database, initializes it with the same `etc/schema.sql`, and exercises the documented query and mutation endpoints
+through the MySQL connection.
+Testcontainers manages this database, so the optional local container is not needed for
+tests.
+When Docker is unavailable, JUnit skips the container-backed test class.

 The application listens on `http://localhost:8080/pokemon`.